davidejames/retry-toolkit/README.md

 - all configuration items accept a callable for maximum flexibility
 - all configuration is processed live on each execution for compatibility with live adjustments, experiments, feature-flag selectable changes
+- includes an async variant with all the same features

 ## Installation